gisogrimm/tascartutorials/roomacoustics/README.md

 <facegroup damping="0.2" name="shoebox" shoebox="5 4.4 2.9"/>
 ```

 In a closed room a higher order of reflections would be expected, but by default the ISM order is limited to the first order.
 To enable second order modelling, set the scene attribute `ismorder="2"`.
 Note that each image source is modelled in the same way as a primary source, with an explicit acoustic path model.
 Therefore, higher ISM orders require a lot of computing power.
+In a scene with one primary source and a shoebox shaped room, order 1 results in a total number of 7 sources, order 2 in 37 sources, order 3 in 187, order 4 in 937, order 5 in 4867 sources and so on, with an exponential growth.

 You may have noticed the damping and reflectivity attributes.
 These are the filter coefficients of the reflection filters.
 These can be set explicitly or derived from materials.
 A number of material definitions are built into TASCAR, see section 5.9 of the manual for a list of pre-defined materials.
 For example, to use the "concrete" material from this list, set the property `material="concrete"`.

-As a next step, use a **complex reflector** constructed from arbitrary polygon shapes modelled in a 3D editor such as Blender.
+The next step is to use a **complex reflector** constructed from arbitrary polygon shapes modelled in a 3D editor such as Blender.
+Unlike computer graphics, where triangularised objects are often used, TASCAR uses flat polygons as reflectors for computational reasons.
+This is because it creates only a single image source per reflector and primary source, whereas multiple sources would be created in the case of multiple triangles.
+Please note that the face normal is relevant in TASCAR because sources are only reflected if they and the receiver are on the side of the reflector where the normal points.
+The right-hand rule is applied to calculate the face normal, i.e. if the vertices on the x-y plane are arranged in a counterclockwise order, the face normal points upwards in the positive z-direction.

 The file format used by TASCAR is a plain text format with one line per reflector surface, in each line

 ```
 x1 y1 z1 x2 y2 z2 x3 y3 z3 ...